 Silly putty will work underwater so borrow some from your children, push it onto the sand and then it will stick to the putty.
 Just rub the sand off and repeat until all of the sand and small pieces of dirt have gone.
 Easy!

-How to prevent sand getting in
+How to stop getting sand in hot tub

 Probably the easiest way to prevent it from getting in on bathers’ feet is to have a bowl of water next to your hot tub and get bathers to stand in it before getting into the spa.
 This will get rid of any debris on their feet that will remain in the bowl.